Hirrolot/Hirrolot/README.md

 ## About me

-I'm a sixteen years old enthusiast in formal linguistics, type theory, programming languages and paradigms.
+I'm a sixteen years old enthusiast in formal linguistics, type theory, and programming languages.

 Also an active open-source contributor & publicist at [Habr].